After A Three-Month-Break, Can Mohamed Salah Repeat the Success Of Last Year?

-To say it’s a good time to be Mohamed Salah is an understatement.
-Having scored last night in dramatic fashion in Liverpool’s 2-0 win over Manchester United, Salah reminded us, yet again, that he is world class.
+Having scored in dramatic fashion in Liverpool’s 2-0 win over Manchester United, Salah reminded us, yet again, that he is world class.

-Jurgen Klopp’s Liverpool side has enjoyed the best-ever start to a season by a club in Europe’s top-five leagues, with many asking not if Liverpool FC will win the Premier League, but when they will do so; a footballing feat to which the Egyptian King – a nickname bestowed upon him by Liverpool supporters – has very much been a major contributor.
+Jurgen Klopp’s Liverpool side had enjoyed the best-ever start to a season by a club in Europe’s top-five leagues, with many asking not if Liverpool FC would win the Premier League, but when; a footballing feat to which the Egyptian King – a nickname bestowed upon him by Liverpool supporters – has very much been a major contributor.

 Mohamed Salah’s Egypt goals